What is Ketamine?

 I’m in Recovery.
 Can I do Ketamine-Assisted Psychotherapy?

-We believe that a person has the dignity to recover on their own terms.
+I believe that a person has the dignity to recover on their own terms.
 This means a one-size-fits-all approach does not work for everyone.
 Inclusion Recovery borrows the same definition of recovery as the Substance Abuse and Mental Health Services Administration (SAMHSA): “Recovery is a process of change through which individuals improve their health and wellness, live a self-directed life, and strive to reach their full potential.”
 An interesting fact is that Bill Wilson (aka Bill W), the founder of Alcoholics Anonymous participated in psychedelic-assisted psychotherapy during his recovery (the substance used was LSD which was legal in the 1950’s) to help alleviate depression.

 Is Ketamine Addictive?

 In the 1980’s ketamine arrived as a recreational party drug (special k, vitamin k, ket, etc.) and has definitely been abused in uncontrolled settings.
 In 1999, ketamine was classified as a Schedule III drug which means it has a potential for abuse and addiction.

 That said, ketamine can also be a powerful transformative medicine for people in addiction recovery when used responsibly in a controlled setting with trained professionals.
 This is why we require an initial consultation (along with a psychological and medical evaluation) for anyone who is considering ketamine therapy.
 We cannot overstate the importance of intention setting, proper mind-set, and a safe environmental setting.
 It makes all the difference.

 How is Ketamine administered?

 There are two ways ketamine is administered.
 First, is orally with lozenges.
 Second is intramuscularly (IM) via injection.
 Each session is customized for the individual and modes of administration and dosages will vary.
 Our medical collaborator will determine the appropriate method for you.